Inheritance Tax Receipts Are £600m Higher Than 23/24, Reveals HMRC

 ‘Direction Of Traffic’ Is Clear As Total IHT Receipts For 24/25 Set To Exceed £8 Billion, Says Irwin Mitchell

-Estate planning experts at Irwin Mitchell say that HM Revenue and Customs’ (HMRC) announcement that Inheritance Tax (IHT) receipts are £600m higher than last year isn’t surprising and the result of the prolonged freeze of the thresholds, combined with rising property and asset values.
+Estate planning experts at Irwin Mitchell say that HM Revenue and Customs’ (HMRC) announcement that Inheritance Tax (IHT) receipts are £600m higher in 2024/25 than at the same time in 2023/24 isn’t surprising and the result of the prolonged freeze of the thresholds, combined with rising property and asset values.

-According to the latest HMRC Tax Receipts and National Insurance Contributions Bulletin, published this morning, IHT receipts for the financial year so far stand at £5.7 billion - £600m higher than the same period in 23/24.
+According to the latest HMRC Tax Receipts and National Insurance Contributions Bulletin, IHT receipts for the financial year so far stand at £5.7 billion - £600m higher than the same period in 23/24.

 In the 2023/24 tax year, IHT receipts reached £7.6 billion, up from £7.1 billion in 2022/23.